hashicorp/terraform-provider-aws/website/docs/r/fsx_ontap_storage_virtual_machine.html.markdown

 % terraform import aws_fsx_ontap_storage_virtual_machine.example svm-12345678abcdef123
 ```

-Certain resource arguments, like `svm_admin_password` and the `self_managed_active_directory` configuation block `password`, do not have a FSx API method for reading the information after creation.
+Certain resource arguments, like `svm_admin_password` and the `self_managed_active_directory_configuration` configuation block `password`, do not have a FSx API method for reading the information after creation.
 If these arguments are set in the Terraform configuration on an imported resource, Terraform will always show a difference.
 To workaround this behavior, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference.
 For example:

 ```terraform
 resource "aws_fsx_ontap_storage_virtual_machine" "example" {